OpenNebula/docs/source/management_and_operations/users_groups_management/manage_groups.rst

 | GROUP_ADMIN_VIEWS       | List of available views for the group admins                                    |
 +-------------------------+---------------------------------------------------------------------------------+

 The views are defined by a comma separated list of group names.
-By default the following views are defined: ``groupadmin, cloud, admin, user, admin_vcenter, cloud_vcenter, groupadmin_vcenter``
+By default the following views are defined: ``groupadmin, cloud, admin, user``

 Example:

 .. code::

-    SUNSTONE = [
+    FIREEDGE=[
       DEFAULT_VIEW = "cloud",
-      VIEWS        = "cloud",
+      VIEWS        = "cloud"
       GROUP_ADMIN_DEFAULT_VIEW = "groupadmin",
-      GROUP_ADMIN_VIEWS        = "groupadmin,cloud"
+      GROUP_ADMIN_VIEWS = "groupadmin,cloud",
     ]

 * OpenNebula Core.
 Set specific attributes to control some operations.
 The configuration attributes are stored in the group template in the ``OPENNEBULA`` attribute: